News from the Centre for Transport and Society (CTS)

-- The next CTS webinar is on 22 April and the speaker is our former Visiting Researcher, Dr Eva Pantelaki, who has successfully completed her PhD at the University of Insubria (Italy) in March.
-She will present her research on Healthy ageing: Mobility, Public Transport and Internet use.
+The CTS webinar was held on 22 April and the speaker was our former Visiting Researcher, Dr Eva Pantelaki, who has successfully completed her PhD at the University of Insubria (Italy) in March.
+She presented her research on Healthy ageing: Mobility, public transport and Internet use.
 See further details of the Healthy Ageing webinar.

 On 26 January, Steve gave an online talk about Roads Runways and Resistance, chaired by Professor Graham Parkhurst.
 Watch the recording of Dr Melia's talk and Q&A session.

 Dr Daniela Paddeu and Jozef Denby, former student of the MSc in Transport Engineering and Planning (2018/19), had a journal article accepted for publication in Clean Technologies and Environmental Policy.
 The paper explores the opportunities for truck platooning to decarbonise freight transport in the UK and reflects the high-quality work carried out by Jozef in his Masters dissertation.

 Dr Kiron Chatterjee chaired a two-day Zoom meeting of the International Transport Forum Working Group on ‘Travel Transitions & New Mobility Behaviour’ on 7-8 December.
 It was a big challenge to his multi-tasking capabilities to steer the discussion, read the on-screen chat and take on board the key ideas raised, especially when occasionally losing the connection.
 There were about 40-50 different participants in total over the two days, drawn from different ministries of transport across the globe and expert researchers.
 The Working Group will need to produce a report in time for the next International Transport Forum Summit in May 2021 and Kiron expects to have a bit of work helping with this.